-Note that messages to self((::)/1 calls) always use dynamic binding as the object that receives the message is only know at runtime.
+Note that messages to self ((::)/1 calls) and messages to an object ((::)/2 calls) from the top-level interpreter always use dynamic binding as the object that receives the message is only know at runtime.

-Messages sent from Prolog modules may use static binding depending on the used backend Prolog compiler when the optimize flag is turned on.
-Consult the Prolog compiler adapter file notes for details.
+Messages sent from Prolog modules may use static binding depending on the used backend Prolog compiler native support for goal-expansion.
+Consult the Prolog compiler documentation and adapter file notes for details.